christinuhhh/bpi-may-interns/README.md

 - **Application**: http://localhost:5173

 ### Vercel link
-- Alternatively, you may access the deployed version of this web app through [https://contact-center-insights.vercel.app/](url)
+- Alternatively, you may access the deployed version of this web app through https://contact-center-insights.vercel.app/ (please copy-paste this. hyperlink not working)

 ## 🎯 Usage Guide